Toronto-Dominion Bank reaches $41.5 mln settlement in U.S. excessive fees lawsuit

 The lawsuit was brought against TD in November 2018 by customers who were charged fees for insufficient funds multiple times when merchants repeated attempts to process the same transaction.

-TD shares were flat at C$88.35 in morning trading in Toronto, compared with a 0.2% decline in the Toronto stock benchmark (.GSPTSE).

-The agreement proposes TD will make the cash payment into the settlement fund within 14 days of preliminary approval, and forgiveness of uncollected fees will be automatic 90 days after the effective date of the settlement.

-On May 14, court documents showed Bank of America Corp (BAC.N) agreed to pay $75 million to settle a similar lawsuit. read more
+On May 14, court documents showed Bank of America Corp agreed to pay $75 million to settle a similar lawsuit.

 Our Standards: The Thomson Reuters Trust Principles.